nvtkaszpir/prusa-esp32-node-red-time-lapse/docs/Further.steps.md

 Now you can tweak the setup for your needs.

-- adding node-red code to git
+- adding Node-RED code to git
 - trigger other automations based on printer state